Last updated on October 27th, 2019

-Keeping all those nutrients intact, being all “pop pop!” with the antioxidants and whatnot, most certainly helping to negate the effects of that second helping of stuffing I snuck out of the fridge at 10:30 pm.
+It keeps all those nutrients intact, being all “pop pop!” with the antioxidants and whatnot, and most certainly helps to negate the effects of that second helping of stuffing I snuck out of the fridge at 10:30 pm.

 - 1/2 teaspoon lemon extract